matomo-org/developer-documentation/docs/generated/master/Piwik/ViewDataTable/RequestConfig.md

 <a name="clientSideParameters" id="clientSideParameters"></a>
 ### `$clientSideParameters`

-The list of ViewDataTable properties that are 'Client Side Parameters'.
+The list of request parameters that are 'Client Side Parameters'.

 #### Signature